MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-Core-on-Windows.md

 ## Install PowerShell via Winget

-The `winget` command-line tool enables developers to discover, install, upgrade, remove and configure applications on Windows 10 computers.
+The `winget` command-line tool enables developers to discover, install, upgrade, remove, and configure applications on Windows 10 computers.
 This tool is the client interface to the Windows Package Manager service.

 > [!NOTE]
 > The `winget` tool is currently a preview.
 Not all planned functionality is available at this time.
-> The tool's options and features are subject to change.
-You should not use this method in a
+> You should not use this method in a production deployment scenario.
+See the [winget] documentation
-> production deployment scenario.
-See the [winget] documentation for a list of system requirements
-> and install instructions.
+> for a list of system requirements and install instructions.

 The following commands can be used to install PowerShell using the published `winget` packages: